snehamule/Yelp-Like-Application/README.md

 ## Description:
-When user load this appliation , then categories will display on the UI.
+- When user load this appliation , then categories will display on the UI.
 When user select category,subcategories related to categories will display.
-When user select subcategories then attributes in the catagories will display.
+- When user select subcategories then attributes in the catagories will display.
 When user select attributes then business will display.
-For each while showing catogory to sybcatogy it is optional to user to choose subcatagories or attributes.
-User can narrow down search by open and close time of business, city , or state.
-For ecah panel (Catagories, Subcatagories, Attribute) user can select AND or OR operation between two panel.Default operation in the panel is or operation.
-Data is in json format.
+- For each while showing catogory to sybcatogy it is optional to user to choose subcatagories or attributes.
+- User can narrow down search by open and close time of business, city , or state.
+For ecah panel (Catagories, Subcatagories, Attribute) user can select AND or OR operation between two panel.
+- Default operation in the panel is or operation.
+- Data is in json format.
 In this application initially data is store in oracle database and then fetch data according to serach criteria <br />

 ## Technology used: <br />
 Java , Java swing <br />